abdullah-al-faahim/win11-customization/README.md

 ```
 4. **Restart / relogin:** Some changes (fonts, Explorer tweaks) may need a logoff or system restart to take full effect.

+---

 ## 🛠 Tips & Best Practices

-- Backup first.
-Always back up current config files, registry settings, or system state before applying.
+- **Backup first.** Always back up current config files, registry settings, or system state before applying.
-- One tool at a time.
-Roll out changes component by component to isolate issues.
+- **One tool at a time.** Roll out changes component by component to isolate issues.
-- Check compatibility.
-Some tweaks might conflict with Windows updates or system policies.
+- **Check compatibility.** Some tweaks might conflict with Windows updates or system policies.
-- Use version control.
-Keep track of your own customizations via Git in a fork or local branch.
+- **Use version control.** Keep track of your own customizations via Git in a fork or local branch.

 ---